anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/transaction.md

 - each consumed resource wasn't consumed in prior transactions

 A transaction is *executable* if it is valid and `transactionDelta` commits to the expected balancing value.

-## Transaction function

-A transaction function is a function that outputs a transaction: `transactionFunction() -> Transaction`.

-Transaction functions take no input but can perform I/O operations to read information about global state either by reading data at the specified global storage address or by fetching data by index.
-The requirements for transaction functions are further described [here](./function_formats/transaction_function.md).